 We live in an increasingly complex economic system.
 International trade and the ongoing globalization result in rapid changes and constant market shifts.
 As a result, it has become more and more important for people to keep an eye on a large number of national economies.

 Unfortunately, finding and processing this type of information on the internet can be difficult and time-consuming.
 Therefore we have created a series of infographics that illustrate and summarize the most relevant facts and figures about various national economies worldwide.
-Hence, the following infographic provides an overview of the US economy 2016.
+Hence, the following infographic provides an overview of the US economy in 2016.

 Gross Domestic Product (GDP)